 TTI’s Trainers, Teachers and/or Instructors

-definitions and clarifications
+Definitions and clarifications

 The most pertinent definitions and clarifications related to this model course can be found at Annex A section 9 of IALA Recommendation R0141.
 Other definitions are listed below.

 The term “AtoN Manager” is taken to mean a person who has been awarded an IALA Level 1 AtoN Certificate and holds the post of at least a junior manager.